-Manchester United have one of the world’s best goalkeepers in the shape of David de Gea, but it’s certainly not always been that way for them in the Premier League.
+Manchester United have had some excellent goalkeepers down the years, but it’s certainly not always been that way for them during the Premier League era.

-Beyond the reliability of Peter Schmeichel, Edwin Van der Sar and De Gea, they’ve not always had a safe pair of hands between the sticks, while they’ve had a number of second and third-choice options don the gloves over the years.
+Beyond the reliability of Peter Schmeichel, Edwin Van der Sar and David de Gea, United have not always had a safe pair of hands between the sticks, while they’ve had a number of second and third-choice options don the gloves over the years.

-Here, we rank all 22 goalkeepers to make a Premier League appearance for the club.
+So we’ve ranked all 23 goalkeepers to make a Premier League appearance for the club.
 No points for guessing who’s bottom…

 A name synonymous with comedy goalkeeping, the Italian was first called into action in the 1999-2000 season when both Mark Bosnich and Raimond van der Gouw were injured.

-However, he would permanently pour gasoline on his reputation when he allowed a weak Matt Le Tissier shot roll through his legs in a 3-3 draw against Southampton, arguably the most notorious howler in Premier League history.
+However, he would permanently leave his reputation in tatters when he allowed a weak Matt Le Tissier shot to roll through his legs in a 3-3 draw against Southampton, arguably the most notorious howler in Premier League history.

 He then conceded five against Chelsea in his fourth and final league appearance, Manchester United’s first league defeat in almost a year.

-Culkin achieved little of note in the rest of his career but become the first player to play for both Manchester United and FC United Of Manchester when he joined the non-league outfit in 2014.
+He achieved little of note in the rest of his career but become the first player to play for both Manchester United and FC United of Manchester when he joined the non-league outfit in 2014.

-Rachubka would go on to become a Football League stalwart and infamous figure at Leeds United after a horror show of a performance against Blackpool in 2011 which incredibly saw him subbed off at half-time after making three errors.
+He went on to become a Football League stalwart and infamous figure at Leeds United after a horror show of a performance against Blackpool in 2011, which saw him subbed off at half-time after making three errors that led to goals, plus one of his team-mates being sent off.

-Personal problems with Louis Van Gaal marked a sad chapter at the end of a glittering, multiple Champions League-winning, career.
+Personal problems with Louis Van Gaal marked a sad end to a glittering career.

 Released by the club in 2016, his last season in football ended in relegation with Middlesbrough.

-The Portuguese is currently on his third loan spell away from the Red Devils after United signed Lee Grant as back-up.
+The Portuguese is currently on his sixth loan spell away from the Red Devils following the return of Dean Henderson.

 Pereira was given a run-out by Jose Mourinho in an end-of-season dead rubber at home against Crystal Palace in May 2017, which remains his only Premier League appearance.
 He kept a clean sheet in the 2-0 win.

-Sir Alex Ferguson occasionally called on the academy product for cup games, but he made just one appearance in the league, keeping a clean sheet in a 2-0 win over Stoke in 2012.
+Sir Alex Ferguson occasionally called on the academy product for cup games, but Amos made just one appearance in the league, keeping a clean sheet in a 2-0 win over Stoke in 2012.

-The Spanish international made one league appearance when he came on for an injured Barthez against Blackburn in 2003.
+The Spanish international made one league appearance when he came on for an injured Fabien Barthez against Blackburn in 2003.
 His first action was to give away a penalty, which he then saved as David Dunn struck to his left.
+Show off.

-A loyal servant for six years as a youngster, Pilkington featured in the FA Youth Cup triumph of 1992 alongside lots of more famous faces.
+A loyal servant for six years as a youngster, Pilkington featured in the FA Youth Cup triumph of 1992 alongside some more illustrious names.

-He was United’s third-choice goalkeeper in the Schmeichel era, and made just six league appearances between 1992 and 1998.
+He was United’s third-choice goalkeeper in the Peter Schmeichel era and made just six league appearances between 1992 and 1998.

-Would later make over 300 combined appearances for Mansfield Town and Notts County.
+Pilkington later made over 300 combined appearances for Mansfield Town and Notts County.

-Started against Coventry and Southampton as they closed in on the 2001 league title, conceding two goals in each game.
+He started against Coventry and Southampton as United closed in on the 2001 league title, conceding two goals in each game.

 A loyal club servant, most of his 50 appearances for the club came before the Premier League era as United struggled to reassert their dominance.